kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //
     // Valid values for scheme are: `http` and `https`.
     //
-    // Valid values for port are any integer between 1 and 65535 (the list of available TCP/UDP ports).
+    // Valid values for port are any integer between 1 and 65535
-    // Note that, if not included, port `80` is assumed for `http` scheme origins, and port `443` is
+    // (the list of available TCP/UDP ports).
+Note that, if not included,
+    // port `80` is assumed for `http` scheme origins, and port `443`
-    // assumed for `https` origins.
+    // is assumed for `https` origins.
 This may affect origin matching.
     //
     // The host part of the origin may contain the wildcard character `*`.
     // These wildcard characters behave as follows:
     //
-    // * `*` is a greedy match to the _left_, including any number of DNS labels to the left of
+    // * `*` is a greedy match to the _left_, including any number of
-    //    its position.
-This also means that `*` will include any number of period `.` characters
+    //   DNS labels to the left of its position.
+This also means that
+    //   `*` will include any number of period `.` characters to the
-    //    to the left of its position.
+    //   left of its position.
     // * A wildcard by itself matches all hosts.
     //
-    // An origin value that includes _only_ the `*` character indicates requests from all `Origin`s
+    // An origin value that includes _only_ the `*` character indicates
-    // are allowed.
+    // requests from all `Origin`s are allowed.
     //
     // When responding to a credentialed requests, the gateway must specify
-    // an origin in the value of the Access-Control-Allow-Origin response header,
+    // a single origin in the value of the Access-Control-Allow-Origin
-    // instead of specifying the `*` wildcard.
+    // response header, instead of specifying the `*` wildcard.
     //
     // Input:
     //   Origin: https://foo.example